clach04/pebble_watchface_framework/README.md

       * Time/date/etc. text color
       * Background color
       * Whether to vibrate on Bluetooth disconnect (default is do *not* vibrate)

+There is no default icon, add a 28x28 resource and declare it as an icon, see http://developer.getpebble.com/guides/pebble-apps/resources/image-resources/

 Additional options
 ------------------